Last reviewed: 24 June 2020

 This provides information for people who have:

-- confirmed, probable or suspected COVID-19, who do not need to be hospitalised
+- Confirmed (or probable) COVID-19, who do not need to be hospitalised

 - confirmed COVID-19 who were hospitalised and for whom hospitalisation is medically not required anymore.